ournetworks/ournetworks.ca/sprints.md

 Anyone can propose a Sprint in the lead up to--and at--the conference.
 If a topic comes up during Our Networks and you feel a Sprint may be the right format to test/kickstart the project, we encourage you to propose a Sprint!

-Pitching a Sprint involves <a href="https://github.com/ournetworks/ournetworks.ca/edit/master/2018/sprints.md" data-proofer-ignore>editing this page on GitHub</a> to add a short description about the idea along with the following information:
+Pitching a Sprint involves <a href="https://github.com/ournetworks/ournetworks.ca/edit/master/sprints.md">editing this page on GitHub</a> to add a short description about the idea along with the following information:

 - Project name with a website or link if one exists
 - Sprint lead with contact email